omniversalnexuscivilization-tech/ONSNC-Admin-/README.md

 ## 🌍 Overview

-**ONSNC Admin** is a unified administrative dashboard that powers the management, coordination, and operation of the **Omniversal Nexus Smart Civilization (ONSNC)** ecosystem.
+**ONSNC Admin** is a unified administrative dashboard that powers the management, coordination, and operation of the **Omniversal NovumSapiens and SentienceNeo for Nexus Civilization (ONSNC)** ecosystem.
 It provides a secure and intelligent interface for handling data, generating certificates, and configuring systems for **Education 5.0**, **Civilization 3.0**, and **SHCE (Smart Holistic Community Education)** village pilot models.

 ---